US Home Insurers’ Losses Surge as Populations Grow in Disaster-Prone Areas

 Things may get tougher for homeowners as insurance rates could continue rising while their options for insurers decline, according to a report by the National Association of Realtors.

 It pointed out that weather forecasters predict a “lively hurricane season,” so additional rate hikes can be expected next year in many coastal regions.
-Big insurers like Farmers, State Farm, and Allstate are leaving states like Florida and California as they see these places as high risk, the report said.
+Big insurers such as Farmers, State Farm, and Allstate are leaving states such as Florida and California as they see these places as high risk, according to the report.

 “Mitigation is the key to easing the pressure on costs for everyone,” she said.